gaelcolas/Sampler/README.md

 ```

 > **NOTE:** If it is not already done, first make sure to resolve dependencies.
-> Dependencies can also hold tasks that is used in the pipeline.
+> Dependencies can also hold tasks that are used in the pipeline.

 ## About the bootstrap process (`build.ps1`)